 - Most important elements for him were the team, customers and profit incentive.

 - Don’t make customers happy – blow them away – kayak.com is the best for getting cheap flights (actually make more money from hotels than airlines)

 - He has no customer service, everyone in the company does that

-- Be the best; He said even if an employee took their code to a rival, he believes he’d’ still build a better travel site
+- Be the best; He said even if an employee took their code to a rival, he believes he’d’ still build a better travel site.

-Earlier, in defending her decision on that project, she got into a debate with Trump about race as a factor in marketing of products, and Trump said he fired her be she did not get along with her fellow contestants – and she was shocked because they were all in a competition to win, not be popular.
+Earlier, in defending her decision on that project, she got into a debate with Trump about race as a factor in the marketing of products, and Trump said he fired her because she did not get along with her fellow contestants – and she was shocked because they were all in a competition to win, not be popular.

-Social Network: This is a well received movie about the origins of Facebook – and which leads Roger Ebert’s list of top movies of 2010> I got a 50/= ($0.6) bootleg copy in Nairobi and it’s a must see for any entrepreneurs – with lessons on maintaining focus amid changing business concepts & expectations, management, and picking/rejecting partners
+Social Network: This is a well-received movie about the origins of Facebook – and which leads Roger Ebert’s list of top movies of 2010.
+I got a 50/= ($0.6) bootleg copy in Nairobi and it’s a must-see for any entrepreneurs – with lessons on maintaining focus amid changing business concepts & expectations, management, and picking/rejecting partners.